Clayell/TargetInterceptPlanner/README.md

 ### Provides a GUI for planning a transfer to a satellite (natural or artificial) from the surface of the planet on which you are currently on.

+Launch into the parking orbit it gives you at the time it gives you, wait the time it gives you for the prograde-only maneuver to arrive, and then execute the maneuver with the delta-V it gives you.
+If all goes well, you should be headed directly on a collision course to your target.

 #### Usecases include:
 * Launching to the Moon from any position on Earth
 * Launching to the Mun or Minmus from any position on Kerbin